Selam-M/Mariamawet-Gebreselasie-Data-Scientist-Portofolio/README.md

 - <b> Visualizations on Python</b>
   - https://github.com/Selam-M/Project-on-Visulizations-
-    -Used Seabrn and Matplotlib to visualize data in Python
+    - Used Seabrn and Matplotlib to visualize data in Python

 - <b>Visualizations on Power BI</b>
   - https://github.com/Selam-M/Power-Project--1